roeme/smbdf/README.md

 partition of a particular share - and in some situations, for some braindead SW this might come in handy (the interwebs do tell tales of this).

-To prevent samba reporting a usage larger than the custom total size all of a sudden, this script will check the usage of the according path with the help of du.
+To prevent samba reporting a usage larger than the custom maximum size (i.e. your artificially set maximum size is lower than the space already occupied on the filesystem) all of a sudden, this script will check the usage of the according path with the help of du and calculate the artificial free space.
+This is a potentially time-consuming operation, hence it is highlighted here.
+Please report if you're encountering issues with this.

 Usage
 =====